 EIGRP (Enhanced Interior Gateway Routing Protocol) is an improved version of the original IGRP protocol developed by Cisco Systems.
-Cisco-specific EIGRP routing technology combines the advantages of link-state protocols with the advantages of distance vector protocols.
+Cisco-specific EIGRP routing technology combines the advantages and benefits of link-state protocols and distance vector protocols.

-EIGRP provides features such as VLSM support and route summaries not available in IGRP.
+EIGRP provides features such as VLSM support and route summaries unavailable in IGRP.
 In addition, it offers features in protocols such as OSPF, such as partial incremental updates and reduced convergence time.
 As with the IGRP protocol, it only broadcasts routing table information to neighboring routers.